Skip to navigation Skip to content

 The police department got its first drone, a DJI Mavic Enterprise Dual, in November 2019, but it cannot zoom with the thermal image camera, and requires low-level flight and line of sight, Pederson said.
 Flying is limited to ideal weather conditions, it has a short flight time, a fixed camera and cannot be upgraded, he said.

 In the past drones have been used to assist in police rescue operations.
-In April 2019, police were able to find an insulin-dependent missing person at Mallard Lake Forest Preserve using Elgin Police Department’s thermal-imaging drone.
+In April 2019, police were able to find an insulin-dependent missing person at Mallard Lake Forest Preserve using the Elgin Police Department’s thermal-imaging drone.
 The individual was found in six minutes under dense brush in a desolate densely wooded area.
 The individual was unconscious and in need of medical attention.

 Elgin’s thermal-imaging drone was also used to find a person at James “Pate” Philip State Park in Bartlett, and to try to find a woman swept away by the West Branch DuPage River in Winfield Mounds Forest Preserve in Winfield in May 2020.